-Net investment income includes gross income from interest, dividends, rents, royalties, annuities, gains from the disposition of property, passive activities (i.e., not including income derived in the ordinary course of a trade or business), less "properly allocable" expenses.
-1411(c)(1).
-Several types of income are specifically excluded from that investment income, including (i) distributions from IRAs in qualified plans, (ii) non-passive trade or business income, (iii) tax-exempt income and tax-exempt annuities, and (iv) guaranteed payments from partnerships.
+Net investment income includes gross income from interest, dividends, rents, royalties, annuities, gains from the disposition of property, passive activities (i.e., not including income derived in the ordinary course of a trade or business), less "properly allocable" expenses. §1411(c)(1).
+Several types of income are specifically excluded from that investment income, including (i) distributions from IRAs and qualified plans, (ii) non-passive trade or business income, (iii) tax-exempt income and tax-exempt annuities, (iv) guaranteed payments from partnerships, and (v) income subject to self-employment tax.
+In addition, certain gains from the disposition of interests in partnerships and S corporations are excluded. §1411(c)(4).
+Various other exclusions include income covered by non-recognition provisions (such as §§1031 or 1033), income covered by various exclusion provisions (such as §§ 101, 103, or 121), wages, compensation, unemployment compensation, social security benefits, alimony, and lottery winnings.

-The non-passive trade or business income exception requires that (1) there be an activity that involves a trade or business (within the meaning of 162) and (2) is a passive activity within the meaning of \$469, which requires material participation by the taxpayer (however, there is no passive activity requirement if the trade or business is trading financial instruments or commodities).
+The non-passive trade or business income exception requires that (1) there be an activity that involves a trade or business (within the meaning of §162) and (2) is a passive activity within the meaning of §469, which requires material participation by the taxpayer (however, there is no passive activity requirement if the trade or business is trading financial instruments or commodities).
 Prop.
 Reg. §1.1411-5(a-b).
 Thus, generally there must be both (1) a trade or business, and (2) material participation by the taxpayer.
 (See subparagraph h below for more discussion of the passive activity requirement.)
-There is no separate definition of a "trade or business" in the Medicare tax rules other than applying the principles of §162.
+There is no separate definition of a "trade or business" in the §1411 tax rules other than applying the principles of §162.
 As an example, if real estate that is used in a business is held in a separate entity from the operating company, such rental income will not be trade or business income (unless the real estate company is in the trade or business of leasing multiple similar real properties).
 Also, generally any interest, dividends, capital gains, etc. earned on investment assets held by the business will constitute net investment income, no matter how strong the business purpose for the business holding the investment assets and no matter if there is material participation so that the business is a passive activity of the trust.